tldr-pages/tldr/pages/linux/nsenter.md

 # nsenter

 > Run a new command in a running process' namespace.
-> Particularly useful for docker images of chroot jails.
+> Particularly useful for docker images or chroot jails.

 - Run command in existing processes network namespace: